jeevan9s/pid-cv-balance-sys/README.md

 * [software](#software)

 ## DESCRIPTION
-- project with the scope of learning more about control theory and system design (PID), and embedded image processing (openCV).
+- project with the scope of learning and applying control theory and system design (PID), and embedded image processing (openCV).
 - system prevents a ball from falling off a platform by controlling the position of the platform on two axes to keep the ball centered.

 - a webcam tracks the ball’s position, feeding x/y coordinates into two PID controllers that compute corrective tilt angles, which are sent to an Arduino program to drive the motors.